-The new Canada Not‐for‐Profit Corporations Act ("NFP Act") came into force on October 17, bringing with it a new framework for the governance and incorporation of associations, charities and other federal not‐for‐profit organizations.
-The NFP Act replaces Part II of the Canada Corporations Act ("CCA"), which has set the rules for not‐for‐profit organizations since 1917.
+The CNCA came into force on October 17, 2011, bringing with it a new framework for the governance and incorporation of associations, charities and other federal not-for-profit organizations.
+The CNCA replaces Part II of the Canada Corporations Act ("CCA"), which has set the rules for not-for-profit organizations since 1917.

 The new legislation is long and detailed, for a reason.
-It is intended to provide a comprehensive "rule book" that, among other things, replaces a great deal of the detail that was previously required in by‐laws, and allows latitude for a corporation to either accept the default requirements in the legislation, or set rules to fit its own circumstances and practices.
-Overall, the NFP Act creates a more streamlined framework for Canadian not‐for‐profit corporations, which should be well worth the initial transition process.
+It is intended to provide a comprehensive "rule book" that, among other things, replaces a great deal of the detail that was previously required in bylaws, and allows latitude for a corporation to either accept the default requirements in the legislation, or set rules to fit its own circumstances and practices.
+Overall, the CNCA creates a more streamlined framework for Canadian not-for-profit corporations, which should be well worth the initial transition process.

 As under the previous legislative regime, the rules respecting corporate governance and the rules respecting registered charities are kept separate.
-The NFP Act does not grant registered charity status under the Income Tax Act, nor does it directly address any other tax‐related issues.
+The CNCA does not grant registered charity status under the Income Tax Act, nor does it directly address any other tax-related issues.

-Industry Canada will no longer review and approve by‐laws.
-Corporations are required, however, to file by‐laws and amendments with Industry Canada within twelve months of member approval.
-The NFP Act gives corporations significant latitude to adopt by‐laws that suit their specific needs.
+Industry Canada will no longer review and approve bylaws.
+Corporations are required, however, to file bylaws and amendments with Industry Canada within twelve months of member approval.
+The CNCA gives corporations significant latitude to adopt bylaws that suit their specific needs.

-Because the NFP Act sets broadly applicable default rules, a corporation's by‐laws can be minimal, containing as little as the conditions for membership and notice of members' meetings.
+Because the CNCA sets broadly applicable default rules, a corporation's bylaws can be minimal, containing as little as the conditions for membership and notice of members' meetings.

-It will therefore be up to each corporation to decide whether it will simply review and amend its by‐laws to ensure compliance, or create new minimal by‐laws and rely primarily on the NFP Act as its legal "rule book".
+It will therefore be up to each corporation to decide whether it will amend or replace its existing bylaws to ensure compliance, or create new minimal bylaws and rely primarily on the CNCA as its legal "rule book".
 The advantages and disadvantages for each corporation depend on its individual circumstances.

-Members have enhanced rights under the NFP Act, including:
+Members have enhanced rights under the CNCA, including:

-- the right to access corporate records to monitor the board's performance.
+- The right to access certain corporate records.

-Previously, under the CCA, directors' and members' meetings could not be conducted by way of a unanimous written resolution; however such meetings are permitted in certain circumstances under the NFP Act.
+Previously, under the CCA, directors' and members' meetings could not be conducted by way of a unanimous written resolution; however such meetings are permitted in certain circumstances under the CNCA.

-The NFP Act requires annual members' meetings to elect directors, appoint a corporate accountant and review financial statements.
-The NFP Act sets out options for providing notice of members' meetings and for absentee voting.
+The CNCA requires annual members' meetings to elect directors, appoint a corporate accountant and review financial statements.
+The CNCA sets out options for providing notice of members' meetings and for absentee voting.

 2. Reporting to Industry Canada

 The new reporting obligations are designed to be simpler than the previous CCA requirements.
-The most significant of these is the requirement simply to file copies of by‐laws, without the need for review and approval by the Minister of Industry.
-The following are the key ongoing filing requirements for a corporation operating under the NFP Act:
+The most significant of these is the requirement simply to file copies of bylaws, without the need for review and approval by the Minister of Industry.
+The following are the key ongoing filing requirements for a corporation operating under the CNCA:

 A "soliciting corporation" is one that receives more than $10,000 in a financial year, in the form of donations from third parties, government grants or financial assistance, or donations from another soliciting corporation.
 Once acquired, "soliciting corporation" status lasts for three years.
 A corporation on the threshold of this status should therefore monitor its revenues annually to determine whether it has become a soliciting corporation, and to determine how long the status will apply to it.
 A non-soliciting corporation is – quite simply – not a soliciting corporation.